SamEdgemon/SportsAnalytics/baseball/Blog2_715/index.md

 quit;
 %let careerOPS = %sysevalf(&careerOBP + &careerSLG);
 ```
-*This problem might have been solved with PROC SUMMARY, or a DATA step with retained totals, or maby with BY group and LAST logic ... but, the choice was to solve this problem with **PROC SQL** because it better replicates how we think about the problem: when need Aaron's career numbers ... what are they?
+*This problem might have been solved with PROC SUMMARY, or a DATA step with retained totals, or maybe with BY group and LAST logic ... but, the choice was to solve this problem with **PROC SQL** because it better replicates how we think about the problem: when need Aaron's career numbers ... what are they?*

-NOte that information is being captured as MACRO variables to bue used later.*
+Note that information is being captured as MACRO variables to be used later.*

 Grab those MACRO variables and create a dataset:
 ``` SAS